-The paleolithic site of Jeongok-ri in the Imjin-Hantang River Basin is a key paleolithic site in East Asia, and is arguably the most important within Korea.
-Discovery there of an Acheulean axe led to the Movius Line being challenged, though recent research suggests that in situ technological evolution was inhibited in East Asia due to the constraints of relatively smaller effective population sizes.
+The key East Asian site of Jeongok-ri in the Imjin-Hantang River Basin is arguably the most important paleolithic site within Korea.
+Discovery there of an Acheulean axe prompted the Movius Line to be challenged, though recent research suggests that in situ technological evolution was inhibited in East Asia due to the constraints of relatively smaller effective population sizes.
 Paleolithic artifacts do however suggest a culture of considerable authenticity; these must have been a hardy people who thrived on adversity.

-The site is currently being developed as an educational and recreational resort.
-Some development reconnects the present with the prehistoric past, and is authentic: this includes recreations of paleolithic shelters, statues of prehistoric animals, and of prehistoric people engaged in typical paleolithic pursuits, such as hunting and fishing, collecting, preparing, and cooking food.
+Currently, the site is being developed as an educational and recreational resort.
+Authentic development reconnecting the present with the prehistoric past includes paleolithic shelters, statues of prehistoric animals, and of prehistoric people engaged in typical paleolithic pursuits.

-But other development is striking in its incongruity.
-One encounters large sculptures of a bear riding a scooter, a stainless steel duck, a metal cubist assemblage on a cart, hard sheet iron with cut-outs of cartoon children; and a hi-tech museum nearing completion.
-Shelters provide some sense of paleolithic dwelling, but have been set in a depression, and face north, so that their grassed earthen floors are often wet.
-Little sense is given of how they might have been used during the day, or the year.
-Incongruity culminates in a schizophrenic encounter with a highly reflective dragon-like museum, emerging from and lying uneasily coiled on the ground.
+But other development indicates strikingly incongruous placemaking.
+Large sculptures present a bear riding a scooter, a stainless steel duck, a metal wheeled cubist assemblage, and hard sheet iron with cartoon cut-outs.
+Shelters provide some sense of paleolithic dwelling, but are set so that their earthen floors are often wet, and give little sense of how they might have been inhabited.
+Incongruity culminates in a schizophrenic encounter with a highly reflective dragon-like museum, uneasily coiled on the ground.

-These incongruities suggest a lack of authenticity in the modern world, in response to its past.
-It contrasts starkly with a realistic presence of authenticity in that past, which still speaks.
-This loss of authenticity extends beyond such archaeological sites, and, it may be argued, is pervasive of contemporary culture and society.
+These incongruities suggest a lack of authenticity in placemaking in the modern world, in response to its past.
+This contrasts starkly with a realistic presence of authenticity in that past, which still speaks.
+The loss of authenticity extends beyond such archaeological sites, and pervades contemporary culture and society.

-We examine the site and by extension modern Korea with regard to certain key factors.
-These include loss of silence; intolerance of solitude; impoverishment of the creative imagination; preoccupation with appearance; pro- versus anti-life (not in relation to abortion); and suggest that this modern loss of authenticity and integrity springs from a perception that places collective society as the fundamental reality.
-We argue that this is a false perception, and that it lies at the crux of severe environmental problems now emerging.
+We examine the site and modern Korea with regard to loss of silence; intolerance of solitude; impoverishment of the creative imagination; preoccupation with appearance; and pro- versus antilife.
+This modern loss of authenticity and integrity springs from a perception that places collective society as the fundamental reality; this false perception lies at the crux of severe environmental problems now emerging.

-This perspective may help explain a society that sometimes appears out of control and characterized by self-centeredness; by non-interference even when it is called for; by lack of an independent and critical perspective; and by abhorrence of reaction, and even of action.
-In consequence, essential feedback mechanisms are over-ridden, and therefore runaway scenarios become inevitable.
+This perspective helps explain an out-of-control society characterized by self-centeredness, non-interference, lack of independent critical perspectives, and abhorrence of reaction, and of action.
+In consequence, essential feedback mechanisms are over-ridden, and runaway scenarios become inevitable.

-In essence, we confront a society that appears preoccupied with power.
-But Tradition teaches that a preoccupation with power corrupts clear vision, and that lacking an adequate sense of reality, a society is headed for self-destruction.
-It is therefore apposite to face certain problems that affect Korean society, and to seek to regain an authentic sense of being.
+In essence, we confront a society preoccupied with power.
+But Tradition teaches that such a preoccupation corrupts clear vision, and that lacking an adequate sense of reality, a society is headed for self-destruction.
+It is therefore apposite to face problems that affect Korean society, seeking to regain an authentic sense of being.